PennLINC/PennLINC.github.io/docs/documentation/documentation_guidelines.md

 <img src="/assets/images/adding_a_new_file.png" alt="">

+{: .note-title }
+> Warning
+>
-*Note: you don't have to explicitly create folders in the Github web interface; just type out your filename and path with backslashes and Github will automatically create the directory structure for you.*
+> You don't have to explicitly create folders in the Github web interface;
+> just type out your filename and path with backslashes and Github will automatically create the directory structure for you.

 ## Scenario 2: Contributing to Existing Documentation